chmouel/tektonbundle/README.md

 to specify the switch `--skip-inlining` with the name of the task to be skipped.
 You can add multiple of them separated by comma, i.e:
 `--skip-inlining=task1,task2`

+By default `tektonbundle` will print every yaml files from the directory or files you have given even those that are not bundled (i.e: non tekton files).
+If you don't want this behavior you can add the option `--only-bundled` and it will only print the 'bundle' file.

 ## Substition support via parameters.